Munich Strong Beer Festival

 Munich Strong Beer Festival at the Löwenbräukeller

-Open: From 6pm until 11pm.
+Open: From 6pm to 11pm.

 Location and directions: Nymphenburger Strasse 2, Am Stiglmaier Platz, 80335 Munich It's about a 15min walk north of the Hauptbahnhof along Dachauer Strasse.
 Or you can take U Bahn No. 1 to Stieglmaier Platz.

-Website: www.loewenbraeukeller.com (in German)
+Website:www.loewenbraeukeller.com (in German)

 Phone: You can also order tickets over the phone 089 5 47 26 69 16.